SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--debug---debug">--debug, --debug</a>

-Displays debug Information before and after the Code execution.
+Displays debug Information before and after the Code Execution.
-This Argument is not shown in the default help Message and is provided for Developers/Development.
+This Argument is not shown in the Default Help Message and is provided for Developers/Development.

 - - - -
 <a id="prefix"></a>
 ### <a id="-l---linelength">-l, --linelength</a>

 Displays the Length of each Line as a Prefix to the Line itself.
-This Argument will be used at the end such that other Arguments may influence the Length of the Lines beforehand.
+This Argument will be used at the End such that other Arguments may influence the Length of the Lines beforehand.

 ```console
 > catw test.txt -l